demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-threat-summary
 ***
 Returns a dashboard threat summary.
+Can only be used with API V2.1

 #### Base Command